This Heat: History

 Their self-titled debut album was recorded between February 1976 and September 1978 in various studios and venues, and was released in August 1979.
-It was characterised by heavy use of tape manipulation and looping (especially on the track "24 Track Loop" which was a loop actually on the 2" master tape), combined with more traditional performance (including quite a lot of live stereo microphone in the room recordings) to create dense, eerie, electronic soundscapes.
+It was characterised by heavy use of tape manipulation and looping (especially on the track "24 Track Loop", which essentially uses two-inch analog tape as a kind of primitive sampling device), combined with more traditional performance (including quite a lot of live stereo microphone in the room recordings) to create dense, eerie, electronic soundscapes.
 Despite receiving offers from several major labels to release the album, This Heat declined them all in order to maintain creative control and independence over their work.
 They were eventually swayed by their friend David Cunningham of The Flying Lizards to release it through his independent label Piano.
 Shortly thereafter, This Heat released the Health and Efficiency EP, which foreshadowed the more rock-oriented sound of their subsequent album.

 This Heat then signed a record deal with Rough Trade Records, who released Deceit, the band's second and final album, in 1981.
 Whilst maintaining their experimental approach, Deceit found the band incorporating more coherent song structures, and consolidating the dub and world music influences in their work.
 The album was produced with help from noted reggae mixer Martin Frederick.
 Although at the time, like all of This Heat's releases, it sold poorly, Deceit is now seen as a classic of the post-punk era.
 By that time Deceit was released, Williams had exited from the band, departing for India to study kathakali.

 This Heat split up in 1982 after completing their final European tour with bassist-vocalist Trefor Goronwy and keyboardist Ian Hill joining Bullen and Hayward.
 Hayward went on to form Camberwell Now with Goronwy and Stephen Rickard, and remains musically active.
 Bullen went on to collaborate with bassist and percussionist Dub Judah on a solo venture called Lifetones, releasing an album entitled For a Reason in 1983 on his Tone of Life imprint, and in 1998 he released the album Internal Clock under the name Circadian Rhythms.
 Williams later formed Flaming Tunes with Mary Currie and released a cassette of material, which was later released on CD.

 In 1993 a new album of previously unreleased This Heat recordings was unearthed entitled Repeat.
 It featured three long ambient tracks, including the title track, "Metal", and a 33 rpm version of "Graphic/Varispeed".
 Out of Cold Storage, a box set of all the band's official recordings, was released in June 2006 on This is!, a new Recommended Records sub-label set up by Hayward and Bullen to re-release This Heat's back catalogue.
 The set comprises This Heat, Deceit, Health and Efficiency, Made Available and Repeat, plus Live 80/81, a CD of concert recordings.

 In December 2001 This Heat tentatively rehearsed (with Williams); however, nothing came to fruition as Williams died later that month of cancer.